ucb-rit/savio-training-intro-fall-2019/intro.md

 # Data transfer: Box & bDrive with rclone

 [rclone](https://rclone.org/) is a command line program that you can use to sync files between both services and Savio.
-You can read [instructions for using rclone on Savio here](http://research-it.berkeley.edu/services/research-data-management-service/take-advantage-unlimited-bdrive-and-box-storage-using)
+You can read [instructions for using rclone on Savio here](http://research-it.berkeley.edu/services/high-performance-computing/transferring-data-between-savio-and-your-uc-berkeley-box-0).

+Briefly the steps to set up rclone on Savio to interact with Box are as follows.

 Configuration (on dtn): ```rclone config```